Understanding SR-22 insurance in Utah

 Average SR-22 insurance cost in Utah by violation

-Your insurance rates don't increase because of the SR-22.
-The SR-22 is required because of a violation, and it's the violation that increases your rates.
+Your insurance rates don't go up because of the SR-22.
+The state requires the SR-22 due to a violation, and that violation is what causes your rates to increase.

-For instance, you may require an SR-22 for a DUI or driving without insurance.
-The car insurance rate increase will be based on the infraction, not the SR-22.
+For example, you may need an SR-22 if you get a DUI or drive without insurance.
+The increase in your car insurance rate will depend on the violation, not the SR-22 itself.

-This table shows the average costs for violations requiring an SR-22.
-The rates vary depending on the violation.
+This table shows the average costs for violations that require an SR-22.
+The rates vary based on the type of violation.

-SR22 with 1 DUI | $3,354 |
+SR22 with 1 DUI$3,354

 SR-22 insurance cost by company for a first DUI

-The table below shows how average insurance rates change after one DUI, based on the company.
-Insurance rates do go up after a DUI, but the increase isn't as high as it is for multiple violations.
+Take a look at the table below to see how average insurance rates after one DUI vary by company.
+While insurance rates increase after a DUI, the increase isn't as severe as with multiple infractions.

 SR-22 insurance cost by company for reckless driving